Falcon4Tech/ha/template-card/README.md

 ## Usage

-To use this template card in your Home Assistant configuration, follow these steps:
+To use this card in your Home Assistant configuration use `markdown` card and follow these steps:

 1. **Set the Attribute to Monitor**: Define the attribute you want to monitor (e.g., "battery").
 2. **List Your Sensors**: Add the list of sensor IDs you want to include in the card.